bluelibs/runner/README.md

 ## Resources and Tasks

-Resources are singletons.
-They can be constants, services, functions, etc. They can depend on other resources, tasks, and event emitters.
+Resources are singletons and can include constants, services, functions, and more.
+They can depend on other resources, tasks, and event emitters.

-On the other hand, tasks are designed to be trackable units of logic.
-Like things that handle a specific route on your HTTP server, or any kind of action that is needed from various places.
-This will allow you to easily track what is happening in your application.
+Tasks are designed to be trackable units of logic, such as handling specific routes on your HTTP server or performing actions needed by different parts of the application.
+This makes it easy to monitor what’s happening in your application.

 ```ts
 import { task, run, resource } from "@bluelibs/runner";